 - Data protection breaches

 - Protest abuse

-So if you believe you have fallen victim to any of these crimes, waste no time in getting in touch with DPP Law today to make a claim.
+So if you believe you have fallen victim to any of these crimes, waste no time in getting in touch with DPP Law today, who have a host of actions against the police solicitors, to make a claim.